328.11 KB pdf

-There will be continuous opportunities to join Q over the coming years.
-The next phase will start in the autumn of 2016.
 As part of this, we are partnering with a number of improvement organisations who are helping us to grow the community.

 People in Wales and Northern Ireland as well as other areas of England will be able to join from May 2017.
 We will be partnering with HSC Safety Forum in Northern Ireland, Public Health Wales, and the Kent Surry and Sussex, Health Innovation Network (South London), Greater Manchester, East Midlands, Eastern, West of England, Imperial College Health Partners, Wessex and Oxford AHSN region.